kylimcqueen/ecommerce-sales/README.md

 ![ERD](documentation/ERD01.jpg)

-The dataset consists of 3 interconnected tables:

-- **International Sales** (`internationalSales`): ~34K international transactions (June 2021 - March 2022)
+The analysis focuses on Amazon sales data integrated with product catalog information:

 - **Amazon Sales** (`amazonSales`): ~129K transactions from Amazon marketplace (March 2022 - June 2022)
 - **Product Master** (`productMaster`): Product catalog including SKU, category, size, color, and stock levels

-*Note: Original dataset included 7 files.
-After data quality assessment, 4 files were excluded: 2 pricing files (duplicates with inconsistent dates), 1 contract document, and 1 expense report.
-Analysis focuses on transactional sales data.*
+*Note: Original dataset included multiple sales channels.
+After data quality assessment, analysis focuses on Amazon sales data which provided complete geographic information necessary for regional analysis.
+International sales channel lacked location data and was excluded from this geographic study.

-For detailed SQL queries and data transformation steps, see the [Technical Documentation](sql/).
+For detailed SQL queries and data transformation steps, see the Technical Documentation.*

 ---

+## Geographic Analysis Dashboard
+(image)

+The interactive dashboard visualizes sales distribution across India, highlighting:

+**State-level performance** with heat map visualization **Top 10 cities** by total sales volume

+*&Key Visual Insights**:

+- Strong concentration in southern and western India (Karnataka, Maharashtra, Telangana)
+- Urban metros dominate sales volume despite similar order values

+---
+## Geographic Insights

+### Business Question 1: Where are our Amazon customers located?

+**State-Level Performance:
+The highest total sales concentrate in four states: Maharashtra, Karnataka, Telangana, and Uttar Pradesh.
+These states represent the company's geographic strongholds and account for the majority of Amazon channel revenue.
+Uttar Pradesh Pattern: While Uttar Pradesh ranks as the fourth highest-performing state, its sales pattern differs from the top three.
+The top three states each have one dominant city driving sales, but Uttar Pradesh's performance is distributed across three cities (ranked 10th, 11th, and 12th nationally).
+This suggests a more geographically distributed customer base within the state.

 ## Caveats and Assumptions